Syrian presidential election law excludes most opposition leaders

 Two rounds of peace talks mediated by Brahimi in Geneva earlier this year failed to bring the sides closer to agreement on a transitional government or a halt to the fighting that has killed more than 146,000 people.

-In comments published by SANA, Syrian Information Minister Omran Zoabi said the coming election would be "a real contribution to combating terrorism and violence".
+In comments published by SANA, Syrian Information Minister Omran Zoabi said the coming election would be "a real contribution to combatting terrorism and violence".

 He said state media would be neutral in dealing with all candidates and the state would maintain the security needed for Syrians "to practice this national duty".